-The Linux Foundation hosts the FinOps Foundation (alongside organizations like Cloud Native Computing Foundation) to advance the discipline of FinOps and cloud financial management through best practices, education and standards.
-The FinOps Foundation includes 2,700+ individual members, representing more than 1200 companies.
+The FinOps Foundation is a program of the The Linux Foundation (alongside organizations like Cloud Native Computing Foundation) dedicated to advancing the discipline of cloud financial management through best practices, education and standards.
+The FinOps Foundation includes 3500+ individual members, representing more than 1500 companies.
+It provides a variety of training and certificaton programs including the FinOps Certified Practitioner designation.
+It counts dozens of major service and platform providers as part of our vendor certification programs such as FinOps Certified Platform and FinOps Certified Service Provider programs.